 There are several factors within target date portfolios to consider.
 Portfolios are made up of underlying funds and those funds can be either actively managed or passive funds, such as ETFs, or a combination of both.

 Target date portfolios can also be open or closed architecture.
 Meaning, some managers stock their target date portfolios with only their own proprietary products (closed), while others, Morgan Stanley included, have no such restrictions (open).

-One of the biggest benefits of a target date portfolio may be how they handle one of the biggest risks to a retirement portfolio, the sequence of returns.
+One of the main benefits of a target date portfolio may be how it handles one of the biggest risks to a retirement portfolio, the sequence of returns.
 Consider how two portfolios—one using a balanced fund with a static 55% equity and 45% bond allocation, the other using a target date fund—might fare under the following two circumstances.

 In scenario one, there's a decade of poor market performance (the 1970s), followed by 20 years of good market performance (1980s and 1990s) and then a decade of terrible market returns (2000s).

 Scenario two assumes a different order of events: The worst returns happen during the first decade, followed by 1970s-like returns the following decade, and ending with the best returns during the last two decades.

 In a balanced portfolio the difference in the final portfolio value could vary vastly from scenario one, where the worst performance happens later in the investment period, to scenario two, where it happens early on.
 On the other hand, the final portfolio value of a target date fund may be considerably less affected from one scenario to the other.
 In practical terms, this could mean that if a market shock occurs later in life, investing in a target date portfolio versus a balanced portfolio could be the difference between having enough money during retirement and falling short.